-The health benefits of Orange Essential Oil can be attributed to its properties as an anti-inflammatory, antidepressant, antispasmodic, antiseptic, aphrodisiac, carminative, diuretic, tonic, sedative and cholagogue substance.
+The health benefits of orange essential oil might be attributed to its properties as an anti-inflammatory, antidepressant, antispasmodic, antiseptic, aphrodisiac, carminative, diuretic, tonic, sedative, and a cholagogic substance.

 Uses of Orange Essential Oil

 The essential oil of orange might have a wide variety of domestic, industrial, and medicinal uses.

 Domestically, it might be used to add orange flavor to beverages, desserts, and sweetmeats.

 Industrially, it might be used in soaps, body lotions, creams, anti-aging, and wrinkle-lifting applications, and as a concentrate for soft beverages, room fresheners, sprays, deodorants, biscuits, chocolates, confectionery, and bakery items.